Tamron Blogs

 To find leading lines in your scene, examine the elements in your frame.
 Identify any natural or man-made lines that guide the viewer's eye towards a specific point of interest.
 Here are some steps to help you find leading lines in your scene:

-To master leading lines in nature photography, start by observing your surroundings.
+To master leading lines in landscape and nature photography, start by observing your surroundings.
 Look for natural formations such as paths, rivers, waves, tree branches, or even shadows that can serve as leading lines.
 Notice how these lines work with the rest of the scene and guide the viewer's focus towards your subject.

 Consider the following tips when composing your shots: